puppetlabs/bolt/documentation/writing_plans.md

 }
 ```

 The result of a plan must match the `PlanResult` type alias.
-This roughly includes JSON types as well as the Plan language types which have well defined JSON representations in Bolt.
+This roughly includes JSON types as well as the plan language types which have well defined JSON representations in Bolt.

 -   `Undef`
 -   `String`